-Next to the source viewport is the variable inspector.
-This shows the variable values for the current transaction execution context, including contract state, local function, and global variables.
+The variable inspector shows the variable values for the current transaction execution context, including contract state, local function, and global variables.
 The inspector uses a tree-like explorer enabling you to drill down by clicking on a given branch, represented by the green right-facing caret icon .

 If your transaction's execution ultimately fails, a banner appear after the

-As shown in the above example, the transaction failed with the
+As shown in the example, the transaction failed with the